lucyber/cyberguide/README.md

   Cyberguide
 </h1>

-<h3 align="center">Welcome to Cyberguide, and open source deffinattive collection of resources, writeups and guides for bootstraping your career in Cybersecurity.</h3>
+<h3 align="center">Welcome to Cyberguide, an open source definitive collection of resources, writeups and guides for bootstraping your career in Cybersecurity.</h3>

 <p align="center">Maintained by the Cyber Defense Club at Liberty University</p>